jenkinsci/java-client-api/README.md

 It is required if you want to get a Pull request to be integrated to squash your commits into a single commit which references the issue in the commit message.

+A pull request has to fulfil only a single ticket and should never create/add/fix serveral issues in one, cause otherwise the history is hard to read and to understand and makes the maintenance of the issues and pull request hard.

 ## Generated Site